RepreZen/KaiZen-OpenApi-Parser/README.md

 ## Contributing

 We welcome serious contributors.
-However, we are at an early and fast-changing phase in this project, so coordination with collaborators is paricularly important.
+However, we are at an early and fast-changing phase in this project, so we recommend coordinating with us before diving into a juicy bit of coding.
+This might spare you the frustration of finding that some sweeping low-level change has rendered your efforts unusable.

-If you would like to work with us, please drop us a line at info@reprezen.com and let us know where you would like to focus, before forking the repo and picking off an open issue.
+If you would like to work with us, please drop us a line at info@reprezen.com, or piggy-back on a new issue if you have a suggestion or want to report a bug or omission.